RUB-NDS/SSH-Client-Signatures-Artifacts/README.md

 > - Estimated time required: 15 minutes (depending on available CPU cores)
 > - Interaction required: no
 > - Other requirements: none
-> - Proofs claim: C2 via result files in `results/`
+> - Proves claim: C2 via result files in `results/`

 Once you have collected a decent amount of SSH public keys, run the evaluation by pipeline by calling `scripts/02_evaluate_keys.sh`.
 This script will perform a full run of the evaluation pipeline on the keys collected by the key scraper tool.
 In particular, it will perform the following steps: